 9. Don’t Expect to Make Millions

 When developing a game or app or anything in that matter, do it for fun.
-Not only will you get a better product, you will be more proud of that product, app or whatever it eventually becomes.
+Not only will you get a better product, but you will also be more proud of that product, app, or whatever it eventually becomes.
 And it will be built for the right reasons, with the right focus.

 The journey is the reward.

 When I was building my app I expected to learn some code but in my journey, I learned a few other things that are just as valuable and no less important.
 At the very least, these lessons will probably make my next app-making process, and probably yours, a whole lot easier.

 (This guest post is written by Derek Reid for Hongkiat.com.
 Derek loves running and programming and hopes to run a video game development company or a cybersecurity company one day.
 His game 3-Shapes is available for download at the App Store.)